RecreationalMath/RecreationalMath/README.md

   * Covid by Numbers - David Spiegelhalter
 #### 🤩 Just for fun 📚
   * We That are Young (Shakespeare's King Lear adapted to modern Indian context) - Preti Taneja
-  * I, Robot - Issac Asimov
+  * The Positronic Man - Issac Asimov
   * my wife's thoughts (trying to) 💭

 <br />